contentful/slash-developers/docs/javascript/tutorials/create-expressjs-app-using-contentful.md

 ## Start from a demo application

-First we'll start with a [demo project][3], which is a simple Express js application using Contentful's 'Product Catalogue' template, so that you can see it running for yourself.
+First we'll start with a [demo project][3], which is a simple Express.js application using Contentful's 'Product Catalogue' template, so that you can see it running for yourself.

 Run the following commands to get started.